This section describes how to configure WSO2 ESB's JMS transport with Microsoft Message Queuing (MSMQ).

 6. To enable the JMS transport sender, add the following JMS transport listener configuration in <ESB_HOME>/repository/conf/axis2/axis2.xml file.

-If you get an error message similar to the following when you start the server after configuring WSO2 ESB's JMS transport with MSMQ, you must check whether the
+If you get an error message similar to the following when you start the server after you configure WSO2 ESB's JMS transport with MSMQ, you must check whether the

 msvcr100d.dll file is available in the